 I used one stem of Lamb’s Ear greenery for the base of each arrangement.
 (These stems were left over from my farmhouse pumpkin mantel arrangement.)

-Of course I had to use the wire cutters to trim the stems down to an appropriate length, so that they wouldn’t stick out past the wreath form.
+I used the wire cutters to trim the stems to an appropriate length, so they wouldn’t stick out past the wreath form.
 After trimming them, glue them down.

 Step 4: Add Flowers